krixik-ai/python-client/README.md

                                    module_chain=[module_1])
 ```

-With our custom pipeline defined we can now load it for use with the `load_pipeline` method.
+With your custom pipeline defined you can load it for use with the `load_pipeline` method.

 ```python
 my_pipeline_1 = krixik.load_pipeline(pipeline=custom_pipeline_1)
 ```

 The pipeline is ready!
-Now we can process audio and video files through it to generate transcripts of them.
+Now you can process audio and video files through it to generate transcripts of them.

 ```python
 my_pipeline_1.process(local_file_path='./path/to/my/mp3/or/mp4')